The Ultimate Guide to Puppy Feeding

 The Use of Treats in Training

-Treats are an effective tool in a puppy’s training regimen, yet their use must be judicious to avoid overfeeding.
+Treats are effective in a puppy’s training regimen, yet their use must be judicious to avoid overfeeding.
 Puppy treats should be small, nutritious, and account for no more than 10% of the puppy’s daily caloric intake.
 To foster a positive learning experience, variety in flavors can be enticing, but one must ensure that the treats do not contain artificial additives or unhealthy ingredients.

 Consulting a Veterinarian for Feeding Advice